skypjack/entt/docs/md/entity.md

 When _getting_ an entity type, a snapshot loader restores all entities with the versions that they originally had at the source.<br/>
 In all other cases, entities and components are restored in a given storage.
-If the registry doesn't contain the entity, it's also created accordingly.
+If the registry does not contain the entity, it is also created accordingly.
 As for the snapshot class, named pools are supported too:

 ```cpp